By Benji Chapman, Co-Deputy Music Editor

-Distort Live is an online radio station which operates by allowing DJ's to play their sets from the comfort of their home setups, whilst their tunes are broadcast far and wide across the airwaves towards anyone itching for a feast of the 'heavy and dark' sonic hallmarks which guide the show's contemporary electronic sound.
+Distort Live is an online radio station that operates by allowing DJ's to play their sets from the comfort of their home setups, while their tunes are broadcast far and wide across the airwaves towards anyone itching for a feast of the 'heavy and dark' sonic hallmarks which guide the show's contemporary electronic sound.

-The project started when other co-founder and University of West England student Ethan Luke attempted to open a pirate radio show, enthused to increase accessibility for local DJ's to get their mixes in the public domain without the conventional routes of Soundcloud or open-decks nights.
-"It's been in the works for about a year," Luke said in conversation with Epigram.
+The project started when other co-founder and University of West England student Ethan attempted to open a pirate radio show, enthused to increase accessibility for local DJ's to get their mixes in the public domain without the conventional routes of Soundcloud or open-decks nights.
+'It's been in the works for about a year,' Luke said in conversation with Epigram.

 Allowing DJ's to mix live to a live audience without the pressure of dreaded cheers from an inebriated crowd beckons in a variety of rising DJ's, bringing with them genres which would likely not be played at your traditional open-decks night.